Oppenheimer (film): Filming

 Filming at the University of California, Berkeley took place in May 2022.

 Pre-production had begun by January 2022 in New Mexico, where a two-day casting call took place in Santa Fe and Los Alamos for people to audition to play local residents, military personnel, and scientists.
 Another casting call was held in February.

 Principal photography began on February 28, 2022, at Ghost Ranch in New Mexico, and lasted for 57 days with Hoyte van Hoytema serving as cinematographer.
 The original shooting schedule had set aside approximately 85 days for filming.
 However, during pre-production, it had become clear that principal photography could not be completed within $100 million over that many days on location all over the United States.
 To efficiently use the budget for location shooting in California and New Jersey and constructing high-quality historically accurate sets in New Mexico, Nolan compressed the shooting schedule from 85 to 57 days.
 Murphy, who appears in nearly every scene, described the pace as "insane".

 Oldman said he would be on set for a day in May for "one scene, a page and a half".
 The original choice for Oval Office location in the Nixon Presidential Library fell through a week before filming, and since Oldman's dates were unmovable, the production design team redressed the Oval Office set from the HBO series Veep (2012–2019), which according to Ruth De Jong had fallen into "nightmarish" disrepair.
 Nolan filmed his eldest child, his daughter Flora, in a scene in which she played a young woman disintegrated in a nuclear explosion.
 It appears in the film as one of Oppenheimer's visions, in which Nolan intended to show "that if you create the ultimate destructive power, it will also destroy those who are near and dear to you".

-Cinematographer Hoyte van Hoytema won several awards for his work on Oppenheimer, including an Academy Award.
+Cinematographer Hoyte van Hoytema won several awards for his work on Oppenheimer, including an Academy Award for Best Cinematography.